 I read this in 1992, right before I read The Goal.
 You couldn’t pick a better book to set the stage for Goldratt’s classic.
 However, you might find Johnson’s book on the pitfalls of management and cost accounting a bit dated in today’s SaaS- and subscription-centric economies.

 While the book is heavier on criticism than prescription, the writing was a paradigm-shifter for me because, at that point, I started to question everything in business.
-I wanted to know the ‘why’ behind every management decision or practice, especially when it came to accounting and reporting.
+I wanted to know the ‘why’ behind every management decision or practice, especially regarding accounting and reporting.

 Young financial leaders may not get as much out of the book as those of us who started our careers decades earlier.
 I’d still suggest you add this to your growing library of business books.